Hyraze/collective-ai-tools/public/README.md

 ## Code Assistant

-- [Blackbox](https://blackbox.dev/) - Blackbox is an AI-powered code editor that helps developers write code faster and more efficiently. `#freemium`
 - [Bugasura](https://bugasura.io/) - Bug tracker designed to streamline the reporting, tracking, and closing of bugs for modern technology teams. `#freemium`
 - [Codeium](https://codeium.com/) - AI-powered code acceleration toolkit to code smarter, not harder. `#free`
 - [Copilot](https://github.com/features/copilot) - AI assistant that speeds up delivery and keeps your code safe `#paid`